 For players of all ages grade 1-4 standard

 Three, each spring, leading to one performance

 Essentially a concert band that plays light music.
-Give just two themed concerts per year, usually a May and November.
+We give just two themed concerts per year, usually in May and November.
 Past concerts have included Sounds of the Sixties, Motown Magic, A Night at the Movies and the Great American Songbook.
-Currently looking for an electric bass player who can read music!
+New members welcomed!

 Hitchin, Thursday evenings